 2) There is no escape from bad habits by your colleagues.
 Going overboard with excessive drinking while entertaining clients in particular, will be found out no matter how big your P/L.

 3) There is a great culture of acceptance of faults within finance.
 How many times will you wake up wondering why did you do this or that?
 Typically, it was a good idea at the time, or so your client said.
 In the end, it is all fun and games if the P/L stays in the black.

 This is an easy reading guilty pleasure to enjoy on a train or over the weekend at the beach.
 It is satisfying mind candy that is very amusing and fills a need to hear about how crazy it has been for some other dealers out there.
 Money often just magnifies what you are.
 Just because you have a big bonus, does not mean that you can handle it, or even absorb the delusion of power too many suffer from in many top investment banks.
 In fact, it can hurt your moral compass when you least expect it.
 I think the author has made the right move to leave the markets when he did.
 Not many can get out of the game with such solid timing in real life.
 This great book is really worth a read and a beer at the same time.
 Highly recommended!

-Please visit us for our Friday Feature Review where TMJ Partners will review books, movies, and anything else with a financial theme.
+Please visit us for our Friday Feature Review where TMJ Partners will review books, movies, conferences and anything else with a financial theme.
+Follow us now for our free weekly updates, just click here.
 Thank you for reading and learning more about how money is made in finance!